shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/CloudLabs.AI/LAB[PL-900]_M00Lab00_Setup.md

 ## Exercise 1 – Setup

-  >**Note:** You will see **DeploymentId** value on the **Lab Environment** tab, please use it wherever you see DeploymentId in the lab steps.
+   **Note:** You will see **DeploymentId** value on the **Lab Environment** tab, please use it wherever you see DeploymentId in the lab steps.
 This is a 6 digit unique ID associated with each lab deployment.

 ### Task 1 - Acquire your Microsoft Power Platform trial tenant

-1. Copy your **Microsoft 365 credentials** from the Authorized Lab Hoster.
+1. Copy your **Microsoft 365 credentials** Provided in the Environmet tab.

-2. Navigate to <https://powerapps.microsoft.com> and click **Start free.**
+1. Navigate to <https://powerapps.microsoft.com> and click **Start free.**

-3. Under **Let's get you started**, enter the email address as provided in the environment tab in the text box that says **Enter your work email address** and click on **Next**.
+1. Under **Let's get you started**, enter the email address as provided in the environment tab in the text box that says **Enter your work email address** and click on **Next**.

-4. You see a prompt that you have an existing account with Microsoft.
+1. You see a prompt that you have an existing account with Microsoft.
 Select **Sign in.**

-5. Enter the password provided by the Authorized Lab Hoster.
+1. Enter the password provided by the Authorized Lab Hoster.

-6. Select **Yes** to stay signed in.
+1. Select **Yes** to stay signed in.

-7. Complete your account info and select **Get started** to sign up for your Microsoft Power Platform trial.
+1. Complete your account info and select **Get started** to sign up for your Microsoft Power Platform trial.

 ### Task \#2 – Create environment